Travel health insurance: key points

 - Your plan should cover you for emergency care, and should pay a reasonable amount towards the cost of such care.
 And all non-grandfathered health plans are required to limit your cost-sharing (deductible, copays, coinsurance) to the plan’s in-network amounts, even if the emergency room care is out-of-network.

 - HOWEVER, and this is a big caveat, there is nothing in federal law that prevents the out-of-network emergency room and/or physicians from sending the patient a bill for whatever portion of of their charges are above the amount that the insurer considers reasonable.
 This is in addition to the cost-sharing required by the patient’s health plan.
-Some states have implemented rules to protect consumers from balance billing in emergency situations, but this varies considerably from one state to another.
+Some states have implemented rules to protect consumers from balance billing in emergency situations, although this varies considerably from one state to another.
+But Congress is considering legislation in 2019 that would prevent surprise balance billing nationwide.

 - And there is no standard definition of what constitutes an emergency.
 Insurers can and do dispute the emergency nature of medical care, even if it’s provided in an emergency room.
 If the out-of-network care is not considered an emergency and your health plan doesn’t cover out-of-network care (HMOs and EPOs generally never cover non-emergency out-of-network care), you can expect to have to pay the full cost yourself.